InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### What is the scope for a TC String?

 CMPs must be set up to operate in a **service-specific** or group-specific configuration.
 A TC String in this context is applicable only on a service or group of services, for example the site(s) or app(s) on which it is running.
 One is created for every user on a given site/app or group of sites/apps.
 They may contain _**[Publisher restrictions](#what-are-publisher-restrictions)**_ and a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment when returned by the CMP API.

+### What happened to Global scope and Out of Band?

+The TCF Policy previously allowed legal bases in the Framework to be established with global scope, which means a legal basis is not only applicable on the service or group of services (service-specific and group-specific scopes) where it is obtained and managed, but all services implementing global scope preferences.
+In the context of global scope, TC Strings were stored in a 3rd party cookie associated with the “consensu.org” domain that enabled Consent Management Providers (CMPs) to read the “TC strings from their subdomains [cmp-name].mgr.consensu.org across different services.
+Deprecation of global-scope support was announced on June 22nd 2021.
+Alongside the deprecation of global scope, support for Out-of-Band (OOB)&mdash;which refers to instances where a legal basis has not been established using the TCF in a global-scope context&mdash;was also deprecated.
+Since Sept 1st 2021, TC strings established with global-scope are considered invalid.

 ### What are publisher restrictions?